April 19, 2023

 How do alcohol and other drugs impact workplace safety?

-Alcohol and other drug use, especially intense use, can affect a person not only while they are under the influence, but also in the days following.
+Alcohol and other drug use, especially high-risk use, can affect a person while they’re impaired and in the days following.

-Nursing a hangover, coming down off drugs, or simply being exhausted after a big weekend can impact a person’s ability to concentrate, react quickly, and make good decisions – regardless of the working environment.
+Nursing a hangover, coming down from drugs, or simply being exhausted after a big weekend can impact a person’s ability to concentrate, react quickly, and make good decisions.4-6

 This reduced performance can lead to mistakes that can cause serious injury – impacting not only the person affected by alcohol and other drugs but their co-workers too.